MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Warehouse-Inv-Physical-Count/Register_WarehouseInvPhysicalCount.md

 **ProcessMethod**: PreRegister_WarehouseInvPhysicalCount

 **Description**:
-This method will create a split of the batch that you want to register, generating a batch called "NON COUNT" with the lines that were counted to zero. and it will return the main batch only with the lines that have quantities greater than zero.
+This method allows registering a Batch of physical inventory count, generating in turn the update of the Warehouse Entry and the associated License Plates.

 **Input**:
 **Parameters**: